Sadducees: Opposition to the Pharisees

 Josephus, the author of the most extensive historical account of the Second Temple Period, gives a lengthy account of Jewish sectarianism in both The Jewish War and Jewish Antiquities.
 In Antiquities, he describes "the Pharisees have delivered to the people a great many observances by succession from their fathers, which are not written in the law of Moses, and for that reason it is that the Sadducees reject them and say that we are to esteem those observance to be obligatory which are in the written word, but are not to observe what are derived from the tradition of our forefathers."
 The Sadducees rejected the Pharisaic use of the Oral Torah to enforce their claims to power, citing the Written Torah as the sole manifestation of divinity.

 The rabbis, who are traditionally seen as the descendants of the Pharisees, describe the similarities and differences between the two sects in Mishnah Yadaim.
-The Mishnah explains that the Sadducees state, "So too, regarding the Holy Scriptures, their impurity is according to (our) love for them.
-But the books of Homer, which are not beloved, do not defile the hands."
+The Mishnah records a debate between the Pharisees and the Sadducees regarding the status of Holy Scriptures.
+The Sadducees questioned the Pharisaic doctrine that sacred scrolls "defile the hands," arguing that if holiness were an intrinsic property, it should apply to all books; they famously contrasted the scriptures with the books of Homer, which do not defile the hands.
+The Pharisaic response, as recorded in the Mishnah, justifies this distinction not through physical attributes, but through the covenantal relationship: they argued that the "defilement" of the scriptures is a byproduct of the community's "love" for them—meaning their status as a binding covenantal object—a status that the secular books of Homer lack..
 A passage from the book of Acts suggests that both Pharisees and Sadducees collaborated in the Sanhedrin, the high Jewish court.